 - Can I use 18 gauge nails for baseboards?

 Yes, you can use18 gauge nails for baseboards.
-As you know, 18 nails are thin in size.
+Looking at the 18 gauge nail gauge chart, you can tell 18 nails are thin in size.
 So they can not nail down thick woods or baseboards.
 But if you are using a narrow baseboard, then you can use 18 gauge nails.

 - What is the difference between a 15 gauge and 16 gauge nail gun?